 And, perhaps the most puzzling, what would it mean for us to bug out in the first place?

 Generally speaking, a bug out bag is a portable container of that which one might need to evacuate one’s home to a safer place.
 It’s essentially a transitional survival pack, to get one from the compromised safety of one’s home to some other safe place—the home of friends or family, an emergency shelter or refugee center, or a hospital.
 Many lists seem to suggest packing to see one through until one gets to a hotel!

 Since we feel that our own land is our safest place, our bug out bags tend toward survival essentials that allow us to shelter in place, just a slightly different place than usual.
-We’re even mulling over the idea of pest-proofing our large, multi-room tent so we can stash it on higher ground.

 These are just some of the questions that delayed our long-planned upgrade of our bug out packs and plans for so long.
 If we hadn’t taken action Sunday, we’d still be at it when the unexpected eventually happens.